TritonDataCenter/rfd/rfd/0013/README.md

    achieve granular RBAC.
 There is no out-of-the-box role but the Portal has a few canned roles that are inserted to user's profile behind the scenes for the KVM docker host and registry feature.
-8. Every time a CloudAPI call is issued, the caller (subuser) and the account logins are passed to mahi to get the roles and policies associated with the caller.
+8. Every time a CloudAPI or Manta call is issued, the caller (subuser) and the account logins are passed to mahi to get the roles and policies associated with the caller.
 If the API endpoint is not authorized in any of the subuser's role policies or the resource involved is tagged to a role that the subuser doesn't have, an "NotAuthorized" error is returned to the caller.